-- 1. Questions regarding the personnel: - Do the individuals assigned to the project have experience on similar projects?
-Did the offeror provide solid examples of how the individuals assigned to the project have experience on similar projects. - b.
-Are resumes complete for all individuals assigned to the project, and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? - c.
-How extensive is the applicable education and experience of the individuals assigned to work on the project? - d.
-Did the offeror provide solid examples of how the individuals assigned to the project have experience in facilitating meetings in a manner that effectively responds to race, ethnicity, age, gender identity, cultural practices, sexual orientation, socioeconomic status, educational background and language? - 2.
-Questions regarding the firm: - a.
-How well did the offeror describe their experience working with government agencies and community coalitions in Alaska?
-How relevant is their list of previous government agencies and coalitions?
+- 1. Regarding Personnel Experience and Qualifications: - a.
+Provide solid examples of how the individuals assigned to the project have experience on similar projects. - b.
+Attach complete resumes for all individuals assigned to the project to demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires (resumes attached to the submittal form WILL NOT count against the 5 Page limit of the submittal form). - c.
+Describe how the applicable education and experience of the individuals assigned to work on the project is relevant and important to the deliverables expected. - d.
+Provide examples of how the individuals assigned to the project have experience in facilitating meetings in a manner that effectively responds to race, ethnicity, age, gender identity, cultural practices, sexual orientation, socioeconomic status, educational background and language. - 2.
+Regarding the Firm's Experience and Qualifications: - a.
+Describe your experience working with government, tribal and community coalitions in Alaska.
+List of previous government, tribal and coalition experience. - b.
+Describe your experience providing administrative support, planning, and facilitation of coalitions.
+How relevant is the offeror's experience to food policy councils, food system-related or health-related coalitions?
+List relevant experience with food policy councils, food system-related or health-related coalitions. - c.
+Describe your experience conducting landscape assessments.
+Please detail examples of assessments you have previously developed.